choueric/kbdashboard/README.md

 building kernel for PC, using `make` command with `install` and `modules_install` targets is more useful.

+Command `module` is used to compile kernel modules and then install them into the `mod_install_dir` directory.

 # LICENSE
 The GPLv3 License.
 See `LICENSE.md` file for more details.